RESEARCH STARTER

 By the twentieth century, mathematical measurement, estimation, and modeling were increasingly used.
 Standard economic measures such as gross domestic product (GDP) were common, and there were theories and research on principles such as return on capital, interest rates, and exchange rates, many of which cannot be known with certainty.
 Stochastic modeling, random walks, particle theory, and Brownian motion, named for botanist Robert Brown, have been used extensively in the mathematical modeling of financial processes.
 After events such as the Wall Street crash of 1929, there was also interest in forecasting models that could warn of debt crises.

 Mathematicians continue to research and create models to address both historic and new financial concerns, and many people have created representations such as the national debt clock and deficit calculators to extrapolate trends.
-Others argue against too much aggregation or extrapolation in mathematical models, citing inherent data collection errors in large-scale indices, such as the consumer price index and gross national product, as well as subjectivity in individual perception and often-complex interactions between variables such as debt, deficit, production of good and services, and allocation of consumer resources.
+Others argue against too much aggregation or extrapolation in mathematical models, citing inherent data collection errors in large-scale indices, such as the consumer price index and gross national product, as well as subjectivity in individual perception and often-complex interactions between variables such as debt, deficit, production of goods and services, and allocation of consumer resources.

 Inflation